DavidC1999/C2/README.md

 I think we can all agree one of the greatest shortcomings of C is the wild west that is building your applications.
 Make, CMake, Ninja...
 For this reason, C= is a purely interpreted language.
 Just write your code, run the interpreter, and you're on your way.

 ## Building
-This software has been developed on Pop!_OS \[version\].
+This software has been developed on Pop!_OS 22.04 LTS.
 The Windows build has also been (briefly) tested on WSL with Ubuntu 22.04 LTS.

+gcc version: 11.2.0
+make version: 4.3
+ar version: 2.38

 Building might work on ealier or later versions of any software versions mentioned here or on other Debian-based systems.
 Maybe even other Linux distributions.
 These are just the versions I used.

-### Pop!_OS
-gcc version:
-make version:
-ar version:

-### WSL Ubuntu 22.04
-gcc version: 11.2.0
-make version: 4.3
-ar version: 2.38

 ### Building for Linux
 ```bash